 - The game must be playable on a computer or iPad, not just a smartphone. iPads are legitimately used at work.
-Mobile phones are too, but playing a game on a smartphone could make you appear to be texting, another way of goofing off.
+Mobile phones are too, but playing a game on a smartphone could make you appear to be texting, another way of goofing off, it is best to play games like slotzo.com on the computer.
 The idea is to look like you're working, not goofing off in another manner.

 - No sound needed to play.
 A game with sound effects isn't a problem because you can always mute the game.
 But if the game uses sounds as alerts (for example, a noise warning you that enemies are about to attack), save that game for home.